-06 Accessibility
+Accessibility

 Promote alternative forms of active travel with a high level of pedestrian connectivity and accessibility around and through a site.
 Pedestrian routes should be well-formed and enhanced by using varied textural surfacing, landscaped buffer zones and low impact lighting.
-Cycle parking should be located in easily accessible, well-lit locations, preferably with shelter if for longer stays.
+Cycle parking needs to be located in easily accessible, well-lit locations, preferably with shelter 8 Waste and service areas if for longer stays.
+Waste and service areas incorporate, preferably comm

-07 Parking areas
+Parking areas